BUIDLwithCartesi/cartesi-vscode-extension/README.md

 2️⃣ **Sidebar - Navigation**

-Acsses the cartesi Sidebar from the Activity Bar (View -> Cartesi).
+Acsses the cartesi Sidebar from the Activity Bar.
 The Sidebar provides a stractured workflow for Rollup Development to organize and navigate your dapp project.

 - Project Explorer - View and manage smart contract and script.

 - Quick Actions
 - Buttons for common tasks:
-  - Intialize a cartesi dApp
+  - Run a cartesi dApp
   - Build & Deploy Smart Contract
   - Simulate Transactions
   - View Execution Logs